TMDSAS Personal Characteristics Essay After SB17: What You Can Still Write About

 The thing you are the "go-to" person for.
 Every friend group has the person everyone calls when they need to think through a problem, or the person who notices when someone is struggling before anyone else does.
 If that is you, and you can articulate why and how, that is a personal characteristic worth writing about.

 The essay is not a suffering competition.
 It is an invitation to show self-awareness about what makes you you and how that enriches the people around you.
+If you are struggling with this framing, our guide on writing the diversity essay when you do not have an obvious story addresses this exact concern across multiple application systems.

 The "Same Experience, Different Angle" Strategy

 Here is a structural challenge that trips up many TMDSAS applicants: the Personal Characteristics Essay and the Personal Statement both draw from the same life.
 How do you avoid writing the same essay twice?
+Our guide on splitting content across the three TMDSAS essays provides a complete allocation framework for this exact problem.

 The answer is angle, not content.